specto/foldergal/README.md

 Limitations and known issues
 ---

+Privacy warning: all media is served as is, to the byte.
+This means that no EXIF or other metadata is removed from your files.

 Http2 works only with TLS, which works only if you provide certificate files.

 You should clean the "home" folder manually after using the application.